mlswg/mls-protocol/draft-ietf-mls-protocol.md

 update and commit cases), the group ID of the group is added as context to the signature.

-Since the LeafNode is a structure which is stored in the group's ratchet tree and updated depending on the evolution of the tree, each modification of its content MUST be reflected by a change in its signature.
+LeafNode objects stored in the group's ratchet tree are updated according to the evolution of the tree.
+Each modification of LeafNode content MUST be reflected by a change in its signature.
 This allows other members to verify the validity of the LeafNode at any time, particularly in the case of a newcomer joining the group.

-### Leaf Node Validation
+## Leaf Node Validation

 The validity of a LeafNode needs to be verified at a few stages: